 Local Authority The London Borough of Islington

-Planning Usage: B1 Business / Office, A3 Restaurants
+Planning Usage: B1 Business / Office

 The office space at Rolling Stock Yard complements the blend of innovative businesses moving to post-industrial York Way.